ViniciusHansen/ViniciusHansen/README.md

 ### About Me
 - 🎓 Studying Computer Science
 - 👀 I’m interested in programming, databases, linux and free software
-- 🌱 Currently learning C, C++ and Haskell
+- 🌱 Currently learning C and Haskell
 - 💞️ Looking for an internship to learn more about the craft
 - 🌎 I live in Brazil, but I'm open for remote work